stevemchenry/CourseProject/DOCUMENTATION.md

 - `name` (unique): The name of the collection

 ##### DocumentCollection: The associations of documents to collections
-- `documentID, collectionID` (composite primary key): The document ID and collection ID identifying a document-collection relation
+- `documentID`, `collectionID` (composite primary key): The document ID and collection ID identifying a document-collection relation